autonity/afp-sdk/README.md

 ### Preparation

-In order to use the Futures System, traders need to prepare the following:
+In order to use the AFP system, traders need to prepare the following:

 - The ID of a product to be traded.
 - An Autonity account for managing the margin account.
 It needs to hold a